-People monitor the gaze of a collaborator [11,10].
-It lets one know where others are looking and where they are directing their attention.
-It helps monitor what others are doing.
-It serves as visual evidence to confirm that others are looking in the right place or are attending one's own acts.
-It even serves as a deictic reference by having it function as an implicit pointing act [2].
-Gaze awareness happens easily and naturally in a co-located tabletop setting, as people are seated in a way where they can see each other's eyes and determine where they are looking on the tabletop.
+People monitor the gaze of a collaborator [Heath and Luff 1991; Gutwin. and Greenberg 2004].
+It lets us know where others are looking and where they are directing their attention; it helps monitor what others are doing; and it serves as visual evidence to confirm that others are looking in the right place or are paying attention to one's own acts.
+It even serves as a deictic reference by having it function as an implicit pointing act [Clark 1996].
+Gaze awareness happens easily and naturally in a co-located tabletop setting, as people are seated such that they can see each other's eyes and determine where they are looking on the tabletop.